AI in the UGC loop, part 3, moderation: the layer most teams skip

 | Tier 3 audit | Weekly batch | Trend monitoring, not per-asset latency |

-You need three, not one.
-Tier 2 P75 review latency in hours, the health-of-queue metric.
-Escape rate, of assets that went live, how many were later flagged as a miss.
-And reject-overturn rate, of the assets the model auto-rejected, how many a human would have approved.
-A high overturn rate means the model is too aggressive and you are throwing away good content.
+Track three, not one.
+Tier 2 P75 review latency in hours is your health-of-queue metric.
+Escape rate tells you, of the assets that went live, how many were later flagged as a miss.
+Reject-overturn rate tells you, of the assets the model auto-rejected, how many a human would have approved.
+A high overturn rate means the model is too aggressive and you are quietly binning good content.

 “From the first interaction with Idukki, it's clear this platform is in a class of its own.
 It's more than just a UGC content platform on Shopify; it's a game-changer that truly revolutionizes the way businesses can leverage user-generated content.”